Planning

 Need even more inspiration for things to do in France?
 You can always start with our guide on the best 50 things to do in France.
 This guide covers the most iconic, popular, beautiful, fun, awe-inspiring things to do in the country grouped by geographical area.
 Now all you need to do is tick a few of them off your list!

-7. France Trip Planner: Itinerary and How to Get Around
+7. France Trip Planner: Itinerary and How to Tour France

 Orleans France

-Defining an itinerary will be one of the most important tasks while planning a trip to France.
+Defining an itinerary and how to tour France will be one of the most important tasks while planning a trip to France.

 As a general rule for planning your route, choose one destination – a city or area – for a 3-5 day trip to France.
 If you have a week to 10 days, then visit one to three places, ideally in different regions, for more variety.